charbonats/nats-micro/docs/index.md

 )
 ```

-- You can also add groups to the service:
+- You can also add [groups](https://charbonnierg.github.io/nats-micro/reference/micro/#micro.Group) to the service:

 ```python
 group = service.add_group("demo")
 ```

-As [defined in the ADR](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-32.md#groups), a group serves as a common prefix to all endpoints registered in it.
+As [defined in the ADR](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-32.md#groups), a [group](https://charbonnierg.github.io/nats-micro/reference/micro/#micro.Group) serves as a common prefix to all endpoints registered in it.

-- You can add endpoints to a group:
+- You can add endpoints to a group using [`Group.add_endpoint`](https://charbonnierg.github.io/nats-micro/reference/micro/#micro.Group.add_endpoint)

 ```python
 await group.add_endpoint(